 Terrell Vernon Hicks (T.V.H) was born and raised in Boston, Massachusetts and attended Curry College where he earned his Bachelor's Degree in Communications while interning at Boston Magazine.

-His love for storytelling began at early age.
-He wrote his first story at the age of 12, a four-page short story about his middle school classmates.
-After receiving, positive feedback from a friend's mother, his love for telling of stories began.
+His love for storytelling began at an early age.
+He wrote his first story at the age of 12.
+A four-page short story about his middle school classmates.
+After receiving, positive feedback from a friend's mother, his love for telling stories began.
 With his new passion and a word-processor from his grandparents, he immersed himself in storytelling, honing his craft every day after school.
-In 1997, at the age of 16, he received an Honorable Mention Award for their Tenth Annual Scholastic Writing Competition for a short story about his grandfather.
+In 1997, at the age of 16, he received an Honorable Mention Award from the Boston Herald newspaper for their Tenth Annual Scholastic Writing Competition for a short story about his grandfather.

-In late 1998, Terrell had a desire to shift his focus from writing full-length stories to the writing of movies.
-After reading Writing Screenplays That Sell by Michael Hauge, he began writing screenplays by viewing his favorite movies and writing out each and every scene in the screenplay format.
-With a few sample scripts under his belt, he began writing original works that garnered the attention of a literary agent.
+In late 1998, Terrell had the desire to shift his focus from writing full-length stories to writing movies.
+After reading Writing Screenplays That Sell by Michael Hauge, he began writing screenplays by viewing his favorite films and writing out each and every scene in screenplay format.
+With a few sample scripts under his belt, he began writing original works that garnered the attention of literary agents.

-After very short stint in the area of photography and video production, in 2011 Terrell received a story idea that seemed to bring his writing full circle.
-He began a three-year manifestation from an idea to a completed work.
-John Doe, his self-published debut novel was released in October 2014 to a positive reviews.
+After very short stint in the area of photography and video production, in 2011 Terrell received a story idea that brought his writing full circle.
+He began a three-year manifestation of an idea to a completed work.
+John Doe, his self-published debut novel was released in October 2014 to positive reviews.

-Terrell resides in Boston and is working on his next writing project.
+Terrell resides in Boston and is working on two new books.